 3.1.2.
 Three days after retrovirus infection of pBabe-EYFP-CENP-A constructs (on Day 6), add blasticidin S (10 μg/mL) in wells containing transfected cells to be used for colony outgrowth assay and control experiments.
 Cells are grown at least 14 days after virus infection in the presence of blasticidin S. Change the medium containing blasticidin S every 5 days.

-NOTE: If needed cells can be passaged at 1:2 and 1:5 ratio by trypsinization and plating in a 6 well culture plate.
+NOTE: If cells reach about 80% confluence before seeding for the colony assay (3.2.7. and 3.2.8), passage the cells at 1:2 and 1:5 ratio by trypsinization and plating in a 6 well culture plate.

-3.1.4.
+3.1.3.
 Collect cells for western blot on Day 7 to confirm the protein expression of pBabe-EYFP-CENP-A constructs without Cre infection.
 Perform western blot analysis as described in section 4.
 The results are shown in Figure 1B (lanes 1-4).

-3.1.5.
-For colony outgrowth assay with Cre virus infection, keep the cells growing for 14 days after the virus infection in the presence of blasticidin S (i.e., grow cells in blasticidin S containing medium until Day 17 for for the results presented here).
+3.1.4.
+For colony outgrowth assay with Cre virus infection, keep the cells growing for 14 days after the virus infection in the presence of blasticidin S (i.e., grow cells in blasticidin S containing medium until Day 17 for the results presented here).

 3.2.
 Retro-Cre virus infection of pBabe-puro-Cre